theSafdarAwan/find-extender.nvim/README.md

 of servers or maybe you are a member of **Unix Porn** and change configuration files or your Linux Desktop🐧.
 Then this plugin might not be useful to you.

-This Plugin is for people like me who spend most of their day.
-Writing code or editing code to get rid of "He who must not be named" -> 🐞 lol.
+This Plugin is for people like me who spend most of their day or night.
+Writing code or editing code to get rid of "He who must not be named 🐞" lol.
 Then this Plugin is right for you.

-I can't tell you if this plugin will improve your workflow or not.
+I can't convince you if this plugin will improve your workflow or not.
 You would have to test it for Yourself.
 And i promise after using this plugin you won't regret spending your time testing it.
 This is a huge game changer for me.
 When moving in long lines of code.